-In a separate article, we provide a comprehensive overview of WordPress Themes.
+In a separate post, we provide a comprehensive overview of WordPress Themes.

-If you would like to know more about WordPress themes and what makes WP themes so revolutionary in terms of web design, then go here to read the article: A Handy Guide To WordPress Themes
+If you haven’t yet discovered WP themes and what makes themes unique, then go here to read the article: An Introduction to WP Themes

-In this blog post, you will learn where you can look for free and paid themes for your WordPress website.
-You will also learn about the different types of WordPress theme resources and get tips on how to ensure that you get the right themes for your needs and how to avoid experiencing problems like lack of customer support and poorly-coded themes.
+In this blog post, we show you where to find loads of great free and paid themes for your website.
+You will also learn about the different types of WordPress theme resources and get tips on how to ensure that you get the right themes for your needs and avoid having to deal with problems like lack of support and poor theme coding.

-As we’ve explained in another article, a WordPress theme is a special kind of web template that is used on WordPress-powered blogs and designed to work specifically with the WordPress platform in mind.
+As explained in another post, a theme is a unique type of web template that is used on WordPress-driven websites and designed specifically with the WordPress platform in mind.

-Many website designers and website design houses create themes for WordPress.
-Consequently, WordPress users can access thousands of professional themes designed to cover many purposes and needs.
+Many web designers and web development companies create themes for WordPress.
+Consequently, WordPress users can access thousands of excellent WordPress themes designed for a wide range of website uses.

-Let’s say you were to fire up Google and type the following:
+Let’s say you were to go to Google and type a key phrase like the following:

 - best free themes for WordPress